-This week saw our children return to school, with most parents giving a sigh of relief and others shedding a tear as their littlelies grow another year older.
-Whilst for most kids this is an exciting event, many thousands of children dread returning to school due to having to face their bullies for yet another term.
-What we do know from the research, is that Bullying will probably continue for your child, if no action is taken to address it.
-Many parents are unsure of the best course of action to take, so we thought we would share with you the guidelines published by The Alannah and Madeline Foundation who has made it their mission to keep children safe from violence – a mission we at The Psych Professionals whole-heartedly supports.
+When children return to school, most parents give a sigh of relief, and others shed a tear as their little ones grow another year older.
+Whilst for most kids this is an exciting event, many thousands of children dread returning to school due to having to face their bullies.
+What we know from the research, is that Bullying will probably continue for your child, if no action is taken to address it.
+Many parents are unsure of the best course of action to take, so we thought we would share with you the guidelines published by The Alannah and Madeline Foundation, which has made it their mission to keep children safe from violence – a mission we at The Psych Professionals whole-heartedly supports.

 1. Listen